Am I eligible?

 exceptions.
 These income limits include income before taxes

 and not take-home pay.
-If you are not otherwise eligible for

 - Age: Eligibility criteria can be based on age.